 Huge improvements have been made to the design and functionality of the Council's website over the last 4 years.
 The Greenspaces team is committed to taking full advantage of this medium to promote facilities and events in Sir Joseph Hood and other parks and open spaces in the Borough.
-The electronic booking of sports pitch bookings via the Council website was implemented from 2006 and is currently in the process of being updated and improved, thereby streamlining the information, booking and charging process.
 Active monitoring of website activity provides managers and users with useful feedback to help improve the information posted on the website.
-During the latter part of 2011, for example, information on the key maintenance inputs in Merton's parks was included on the Council's website for the very first time in order to improve community understanding and in response to local requests and enquiries.

-- 28. Develop and implement Borough-wide parks marketing strategy29.
-Raise awareness of the park, its facilities and services via a variety of media both on and off site
+- 28. Develop and implement Borough-wide parks marketing strategy. - 29.
+Raise awareness of the park, its facilities and services via a variety of media both on and off site.